Makkareal/CompileLogging/README.md

 Edit multilog.sh with desired path, build environment and docker.

 Run multilog.sh with the parametrs in Configuration or set defaults inside of the file.

+# Analyzer use:
+Give path to your logging directory.
+Write true to generate graphs